k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 handles things like setModel(), getModel(), setView(), getView() etc.

 KControllerService takes the basic resource model and extends it to its logical conclusions, i.e REST.
 KControllerService provides BROWSE, READ, EDIT, ADD, DELETE and more.
 All these methods take place on the model, or resource.

+You might be wondering why there is any need for a controller when Nooku already provides the REST model.
+The truth is there is very little need, you'll find most of your controllers are no more than 100 lines.
+This is why Nooku is so powerful.
+With a well designed & standard model like REST at its core, the amount of code needed to develop an app is drastically reduced.

+Nooku is a lazy devs framework, and a lazy dev is a more productive dev.